Lake Leelanau

+Lake Leelanau is also occasionally referred to as Carp Lake.

 Location

 Lake Leelanau connects on the northwest to the Leland River, which runs for one mile (1.6 km) to Lake Michigan.
 Between North Lake Leelanau and South Lake Leelanau the water narrows for about a mile near the unincorporated community of Lake Leelanau.

 A bridge crosses the narrows on M-204.
 Just south of the bridge is Fountain Point, a historic and scenic landmark as well as a popular summer resort.

 On the southern end, South Lake Leelanau ends in a marshy area fed by several small creeks, and the waters access the community of Cedar in Solon Township.

 Lake Leelanau runs 16.3 mi through the middle of the Leelanau Peninsula; it is about 1.5 mi at its widest.
 The south lake includes 5693 acre, the north lake includes 2914 acre, and the lakes have a total shoreline of about 41.2 mi.
 The south lake has an average depth of 24 ft, and a maximum depth of 62 ft; the north lake has an average depth of 40 ft and a maximum depth of 121 ft.